Ousted Oklahoma Veterans Affairs director disputes firing: 'There was no legal authority'

 The commission voted to hire former U.S. Navy Undersecretary Greg Slavonic as interim director of the Oklahoma Department of Veterans Affairs.
 Monday was his first day on the job, according to an agency news release.

-In an email to the Department of Veterans Affairs' human resources director, Kintsel also disputed the firing of Deputy Director Sarah Lane, which also occurred at Friday's commission meeting.
+In an email to the Oklahoma Department of Veterans Affairs human resources director, Kintsel also disputed the firing of Deputy Director Sarah Lane, which also occurred at Friday's commission meeting.

-He asked for human resources to place them on leave status "until this matter is resolved through whatever legal action may be required to mitigate the illegal actions of this group holding themselves out to ... be the Oklahoma Veterans Commission."
+He asked that both of them be placed on leave status "until this matter is resolved through whatever legal action may be required to mitigate the illegal actions of this group holding themselves out to … be the Oklahoma Veterans Commission."

-Kintsel asked that their access to work email be restored and their employee badges be reactivated so they can enter the Department of Veterans Affairs central office, which he referred to as "our lawful place of employment."
+Kintsel asked that his and Lane's access to work email be restored and that their employee badges be reactivated so they can enter the Department of Veterans Affairs central office, which he referred to as "our lawful place of employment."

 Stitt has shifted one of his appointees on the commission, leaving in question the status of at least two commissioners.
 One of those commissioners voted Friday to fire Kintsel, though Stitt said he had urged that appointee and the other member in doubt to abstain from any votes.